 The Library is home to the largest collection of Welsh and Welsh interest printed works on medicine and health.
 There are over 6,500 items with the earliest dating from 1745.
 These include books on early medicines, herbal remedies, sanitary reports from medical officers of health, and hospital and asylum reports.
 Among the collection are the first editions of Nathaniel Williams' early herbal Pharmacoepia, early books on popular medicines such as Pob Dyn yn Phisygwr Iddo ei Hun ac i'w Anifeiliaid Hefyd as well as book about the Physicians of Myddfai and the British Herbal or a British Herbalist by Nicholas Culpeper.

 The ‘Medicine and Health in Wales before the NHS’ project began in November 2018.
 It is funded by the Wellcome Trust.
-Over the next year we will be cataloging the collection and digitizing items published before 1900
+Over the next year we will be cataloguing the collection and digitizing items published before 1900.

 You can access the collection via the Library catalog.
-There will be wider access to the digital copies on the Library's website.
 It is hoped that improving access to the collection will facilitate research into the medical humanities in Wales.

 A number of outreach events will take place during the life of the project including informal workshops, presentations and a day conference.
 Please contact us for further information or follow us on Twitter @NLWPrintandMore.